ExpediaGroup/bull/PULL_REQUEST_TEMPLATE.md

 - [ ] Any dependent changes have been merged and published in downstream modules
 - [ ] My changes have no bad impacts on performances
 - [ ] Any implemented change has been added in the [CHANGELOG.md](./CHANGELOG.md) file
+- [ ] Any implemented change has been added in the [CHANGELOG-JDK8.md](./CHANGELOG-JDK8.md) file
+- [ ] My changes have been applied on a separate branch too with compatibility with Java 8.
+Follow this (instructions)[https://github.com/HotelsDotCom/bull/blob/master/RELEASE.md#3-prepare-the-jdk8-release] for help.
+- [ ] The maven version has been increased.